 - Part 7 of 9 – America Arose From Christian Thinking

 - Part 8 of 9 – America, Let Us Revive Christian Morals

 - Part 9 of 9 – America’s Covenant With God – Lest We Forget

 ARE YOU A FOLLOWER OF JESUS?

-Have you invited Jesus into your heart? now is the perfect time.
+Have you invited Jesus into your heart?
+Now is the perfect time.
 Pray this sinner’s prayer found at Gotquestions.com.
-Through Jesus you will receive the hope that He alone offers.
+Through Jesus you will receive hope that He alone offers.

 “God, I know that I am a sinner.
 I know that I deserve the consequences of my sin.
 However, I am trusting in Jesus Christ as my Savior.
 I believe that His death and resurrection provided for my forgiveness.
 I trust in Jesus and Jesus alone as my personal Lord and Savior.
 Thank you Lord, for saving me and forgiving me!
 Amen!”